xinjli/transphone/README.md

 # transphone

 `transphone` is a grapheme-to-phoneme conversion toolkit.
-It provides approximation G2P model for 8000 languages.
+It provides phoneme tokenizers as well as approximation G2P model for 8000 languages.

 This repo contains our code and pretrained models roughly following our paper accepted at `Findings of ACL 2022`